Application Requirements for the Graduate Program in Education:

-- Official transcripts of all college coursework verifying completion of a Bachelor’s degree from a regionally accredited college or university (some programs may accept the evaluated equivalency), with a minimum GPA of 3.0 (2.75 for conditional acceptance).
-The presentation of a minimum combined score of 1,000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or passing score on CSET Exam to overcome a low grade point average.
+- Minimum GPA of 3.0 (2.75 for conditional acceptance).
+The presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or passing score on CSET Exam to overcome a low grade point average.

-- Three recommendations from professional sources who can address candidate's potential for success in education.
+- Three recommendations using the online Recommendation Request form, from professional sources who can address your potential for success in education.

 - Prerequisites: Six (6) undergraduate or graduate semester hours in education (EDU 302 and EDU 300 or ETC 505).

-- Write a statement that includes your reasons for choosing teaching as a profession, your reasons for choosing to study at California Baptist University and why you are personally suited for teaching.
+- Statement that includes your reasons for choosing teaching as a profession, your reasons for choosing to study at California Baptist University and why you are personally suited for teaching.

 - Acceptance for admission by the director of the graduate program in education.

 - Those students applying for any credential/master’s option must also submit an official letter of acceptance into the credential program.

 Applicants admitted to the program will be considered according to the following classifications: